 On top of this, psychologists who are BME are under represented in the discipline of psychology.
 On a surface level this bias can be seen in the sheer predominance of white (and male) authors in our curriculum reading lists.
 More deeply, this bias manifests in a psychology that centers issues more relevant to Westerners over non-Westerners and eschews anti-racism.

 Therefore we believe that psychology by BME people needs more attention in psychology.
-We believe this website is a small step in bringing this attention and that the shorthand ‘bme psychology’ is a necessary step to do this.
+We believe this website is a small step in bringing this to attention and that the shorthand ‘bme psychology’ is a necessary step to do this.